copperwater/xNetHack/doc/xnh-changelog-9.0.md

   - Mirror Brand will be +1 if gifted and requires a sacrifice of difficulty 5+.
   - The Apple of Discord requires a sacrifice of difficulty 7+.
   - The Amulet of Storms requires a sacrifice of difficulty 2+.
+- Bone items now have a +1 damage bonus against ghosts and shades.

 ### Interface changes